 You will deepen your appreciation of Hard-Boiled Wonderland and the End of the World and understand some of the more dominant themes that Murakami explores.
 Stories are designed to entertain, but they are far more amusing when fully understood.
 While Murakami is a popular author and has a sort of cult following, readers are rarely given the chance to unpack his work in a community or learn about it beyond a few online book reviews.
 This course brings readers and ideas together for a dynamic and low-pressure learning experience.

 One of the most difficult parts of studying critical and literary theories and philosophies is the impossible to understand language.
-The goal of this course is to penetrate that language and break it down in simple terms that readers can understand and appreciate.
+This course penetrates that language and breaks it down in simple terms that readers can understand and appreciate so they might apply their understanding of literary and critical theories to better inform their interpretation of the novel.

 An extended reading list is provided for each unit, linking to articles, interviews, and other works that relate to the concepts discussed.
 If you find you can never learn enough about Murakami, these resources will keep you reading as you await his next novel.